Robit/SocialDistancing/README.md

+# THIS PLUGIN IS NO LONGER IN DEVELOPMENT.
+YOU ARE FREE TO FORK AND USE THE SOURCE UNDER THE MIT LICENSE

 # SocialDistancing
 For server admins to guarantee safety and minimize the risk of the spread of COVID-19 on their servers, or just to have a fun April Fools event :)
 Pushes players apart if they're too close.